sonertari/UTMFW/README.md

 ## How to install

+Download the installation iso file mentioned above and follow the instructions in the installation guide available in the iso file.
+Below are the same instructions.

 A few notes about UTMFW installation:

 - Thanks to a modified auto-partitioner of OpenBSD 5.9, the disk can be partitioned with a recommended layout for UTMFW, so most users don't need to use the label editor at all.
 - All install sets including siteXY.tgz are selected by default, so you cannot 'not' install UTMFW by mistake.
 - OpenBSD installation questions are modified according to the needs of UTMFW.
 For example, X11 related questions are never asked.
+- Make sure you have at least 2GB RAM.
+And an 8GB HD should be enough.

 UTMFW installation is very intuitive and easy, just follow the instructions on the screen and answer the questions asked.
 You are advised to accept the default answers to all the questions.
 In fact, the installation can be completed by accepting default answers all the way from the first question until the last.
 The only obvious exceptions are network configuration and password setup.